Nesting Season is an Exciting Time for Bird Fanatics!

 Watch for courtship behavior as couples entreat each other with choice bits of seeds or other food like the Cardinal pair shown at our Dinner Bell Feeder.
 You may see a male put on a show with wing fluttering like the male Eastern Bluebird pictured on our nest box.
 Love is in the air!

 What Makes a Great Nest Box?

 -Insulation: Boxes should be made of wood or recycled plastic at least 3/8th of an inch thick so that they have great insulation properties for the hot and cold times.

--Ventilation: Make sure they are slots, holes, or another method of ventilation near the top of the box to allow heat out on hot days.
+-Ventilation: Make sure they have slots, holes, or another method of ventilation near the top of the box to allow heat out on hot days.